liaoliao666/usequery/docs/guides/window-focus-refetching.md

 ## Custom Window Focus Event

-In rare circumstances, you may want to manage your own window focus events that trigger Vue Query to revalidate.
-To do this, Vue Query provides a `focusManager.setEventListener` function that supplies you the callback that should be fired when the window is focused and allows you to set up your own events.
+In rare circumstances, you may want to manage your own window focus events that trigger Vu Query to revalidate.
+To do this, Vu Query provides a `focusManager.setEventListener` function that supplies you the callback that should be fired when the window is focused and allows you to set up your own events.
 When calling `focusManager.setEventListener`, the previously set handler is removed (which in most cases will be the default handler) and your new handler is used instead.
 For example, this is the default handler:

 ```js
 focusManager.setEventListener(handleFocus => {